Tandoori Leg of Lamb Spicy Roast - 2, Mamta's

 Pictures by Heather Gregory

-This is a dish for festive or special occasions!
-An easy dish to prepare, where a mix of spices give the leg of lamb that extra delicate Asian flavour.
+This is a dish for a festive or a special occasion!
+An easy dish to prepare, where a mix of spices gives the leg of lamb that extra delicate Indian flavour.
 It can be served with an Indian meal or as a traditional roast with a difference.
-My girls have always loved it served with a Yoghurt-Mint Sauce and roast potatoes.
-See notes.
-You can make it with butterflied lamb too (as shown in pictures), even on a BBQ.
-See instructions below from reader Heather Gregory of Australia.
-Serves 8
+My girls have always loved it served with a Yoghurt Mint Sauce and roast potatoes.

 The marinade used here can also be used to cook a roast chicken.

 2 inch piece of ginger, peeled and roughly chopped

 4-6 cloves of garlic, peeled